1955 Cannes Film Festival

-The 8th Cannes Film Festival was held from 26 April to 10 May 1955.
-The Golden Palm went to the US film Marty by Delbert Mann.
-The festival opened with Du rififi chez les hommes by Jules Dassin and closed with Carmen Jones by Otto Preminger.
+The 8th Cannes Film Festival took place from 26 April to 10 May 1955.
+French writer and filmmaker Marcel Pagnol served as jury president for the main competition.

+The first Palme d'Or was awarded, as the highest prize of the Festival, to Marty by Delbert Mann.

 Until the 1954 Festival, the whimsical way various prizes were being awarded had drawn much criticism.
 In answer to this, from 1955 onwards, the Jury was composed of foreign celebrities from the film industry.
-In 1955, the first Palme d'Or was awarded, as the highest prize of the Festival.

-Jury

-The following people were appointed as the Jury of the 1955 competition: